We found 5 providers with an interest in gastrointestinal problems near Norwich, CT.

 Relevant Interests: , gastrointestinal cancer

-All Interests: Urologic Cancer, Gastrointestinal Cancer, Radiation Therapy, Lung Cancer, Cancer, Stereotactic ...
+All Interests: Urologic Cancer, Gastrointestinal Cancer, Radiation Therapy, Lung Cancer, Stereotactic ...
 (Read more)

-Dr. John Pagnozzi's medical specialty is general surgery and colon & rectal surgery.
-He studied medicine at Autonomous University of Guadalajara Faculty of Medicine and SUNY Downstate Medical Center College of Medicine.
-For his professional training, Dr. Pagnozzi completed a residency program at Cabrini Medical Center.
-Dr. Pagnozzi's areas of expertise include breast surgery, rectal surgery, and colon problems.
-Patient reviews placed him at an average of 5.0 stars out of 5.
-Dr. Pagnozzi is affiliated with The William H. Backus Hospital.
+Dr. John Pagnozzi practices general surgery and colon & rectal surgery in Norwich, CT.
+Before completing his residency at Cabrini Medical Center, Dr. Pagnozzi attended medical school at Autonomous University of Guadalajara Faculty of Medicine and SUNY Downstate Medical Center College of Medicine.
+Areas of expertise for Dr. Pagnozzi include breast surgery, rectal surgery, and colon problems.
+He is rated 5.0 stars out of 5 by his patients.
+He is professionally affiliated with The William H. Backus Hospital.

 Relevant Interests: , colon problems